microsoft/azure-pipelines-tasks/Tasks/RunDistributedTests/README.md

 - **Configuration:**	Build Configuration against which the Test Run should be reported.
 Field is used for reporting purposes only.
 For example, Debug or Release.
 If you are using the Deployment – Build, Deploy and Distributed Test template, this is already defined for you.
 Alternatively, if you have defined a variable for Configuration in your Build task, use that here.

 - **Run Settings:** File Path to a runsettings or testsettings file can be specified here.
-The path can be to a file in the repository or a path to file on disk.
-Use $(agent.BuildDirectory)\$(system.teamProject) to access the Project folder.
+The path can be to a file in the repository or a path to a file on the Build Agent machine.
+Use $(Build.SourcesDirectory) to access the root project folder.
 For more information on these files, please see https://msdn.microsoft.com/library/jj635153.aspx

 - **Override TestRun Parameters:**	Override parameters defined in the TestRunParameters section of the runsettings file.
 For example: Platform=$(platform);Port=8080
 For more information, please see http://blogs.msdn.com/b/visualstudioalm/archive/2015/09/04/supplying-run-time-parameters-to-tests.aspx